- Star Wars – New Jedi Order and Legacy Eras

 - Beware The Jedi: He sees every move the Jedi make as a plot against the New Republic and his power, believing that Luke wants nothing more than to take over the government.
 Even years later he still distrusts the Jedi and takes the Second Galactic Civil War as a chance to take his planet out of the Galactic Alliance partially out of his hatred towards them.

 - Jerkass Has a Point: Luke concedes that some of his criticism is legitimate.
-However, even after the Jedi take it into account when they reform the council he still acts like an asshole.
+However, even after the Jedi take it into account when they reform the council he still acts like an asshole about it.

 - Unwitting Pawn: To Lumiya during the Second Galactic Civil War, who manipulated him into siding with the Confederacy.